Fast start finance

 The GCCA currently provides financial support and technical assistance to 35 countries and 4 regions.
 The countries and regions benefiting from EC fast start funding through the GCCA in 2012 were Burkina Faso, Central African Republic, Papua New Guinea and the Eastern Caribbean (OECS).

-The rest of the Commission's fast start contribution supports general mitigation actions and actions to reduce emissions from deforestation and forest degradation in developing countries (REDD+), which have significant co-benefits including reducing poverty, protecting biodiversity, improving forest governance and promoting more equitable use of natural resources.
+The rest of the Commission's fast start contribution supports general mitigation actions and actions to reduce emissions from deforestation and forest degradation in developing countries (REDD+), which have significant co-benefits including reducing poverty, protecting biodiversity, improving forest governance and promoting more equitable use of natural resources have been used.